 This syllabus contains all assignments necessary for completing your self-paced course.
+But you must carefully read each Unit in the course.
 Submit your completed assignments via uiuLearn.

 If you need academic assistance with the course, please feel free to contact the Self-Paced Degree Program office.